aL3891/CustomPackageReferences/README.md

     <Import Project="$(NuGetPackageRoot)jsonpackagereference\1.0.0\build\JsonPackageReference.targets" Condition="Exists('$(NuGetPackageRoot)jsonpackagereference\1.0.0\build\JsonPackageReference.targets')" />

 This line can be found in the ``obj\<project>.csproj.nuget.g.targets``, msbuild currently ignores these targets during restore with is why it has to be manually added to the main project file.
+This also has to be done when updating versions.

 ## Whats the catch?